brandmooffin/cocos2d-mono/README.md

 Templates for Visual Studio
 ---------------------------

-To make things as easy as possible there will be templates for Visual Studio provided.
-(Coming soon)
+To make things as easy as possible templates for Visual Studio are provided and can be found [here](https://github.com/brandmooffin/cocos2d-mono/tree/master/ProjectTemplates).

 Getting Started
 ---------------

-### Tests

-We have created solutions for all the supported platforms that serves as our Test Bed for each platform.

-You can find those in the [Tests directory](https://github.com/brandmooffin/cocos2d-mono/tree/master/Tests "Tests")

-	cocos2d-mono.Tests.Android.sln
-	cocos2d-mono.Tests.Windows.sln
-	cocos2d-mono.Tests.DesktopGL.sln
-	cocos2d-mono.Tests.Uwp.sln

 ### Samples

-Samples will be provided with templates.
-(Coming soon)
+Samples can be found [here](https://github.com/brandmooffin/cocos2d-mono/tree/master/Samples)